 What does the program cost?

-The fee for the program is $275 in full.
-This fee covers four (4) two-hour classes, materials, and one complimentary ticket to the performance.
+The fee for the program is $295 in full.
+This fee covers four (4) two-hour classes, materials, and complimentary tickets to the performance.
 We also have scholarships available for those who qualify.

 What is the time commitment for students?